RaGS: Unleashing 3D Gaussian Splatting from 4D Radar and Monocular Cues for 3D Object Detection: Experiments

 \textbf{Ablation on IMA.} IMA aggregates features from both image and radar modalities, and subsequently updates the gaussian positions within the frustum.
 Table \ref{tab:ablation_IMA} presents the contributions of these components.
 The integration of radar sparse pillars shows a relatively modest improvement, as feature aggregation has already been performed during the FLI phase and at the cross modal fuser.

-\textbf{Ablation on Hyper-parameters and Losses.} We conduct an ablation study on the fusion level \(L\) in MGF, the aggregation number \(M\) in IMA, and the anchor number \(N\).
-Both mAP and GFLOPS are reported.
+\textbf{Ablation on Hyper-parameters.} We conduct an ablation study on the the anchor number \(N\), as shown in Table \ref{tab:ablation_num}, where both mAP and GFLOPS are reported.
 To balance performance and computational cost, we select 2-level MGF fusion, 3 layers for IMA, and 12,800 Gaussian anchors.
-See Table S1 and S2 in the supplementary material for further details.
+For fusion level \(L\) in MGF and the aggregation number \(M\) in IMA, see supplementary material for further hyperparameter ablation details.